-A couple of weeks ago I had purchased a new bag of pecans from Costco (the cheapest store I’ve found so far to buy nuts for baking) and I’ve been a little lazy at getting them vacuum sealed.
+A couple of weeks ago I had purchased a new bag of pecans from Costco (the cheapest store I’ve found so far to buy nuts for baking) and I’ve been a little slow at getting them vacuum sealed this time.
 However, since my dad also gave me a gallon bag of them when I was down for my brothers wedding last weekend (woot woot, you can’t beat pecans off of grandma’s tree, so I’m pretty excited about it!), I’m kind of glad I hadn’t gotten to it yet so I could do them all at once.

 I wanted to show you what a gallon bag (16 cups) vs. the package from Costco looks like (8 cups).

 I don’t have space to store these all in my freezer, so I decided that vacuum sealing them would be the best option.
 My plan with these pecans was to chop most of them and then save some whole ones just in case I wanted to make some pecan logs.
 I really only use chopped pecans for baking banana bread and cookies so I decided that I wanted to store these in pint jars.
 A pint is just enough for a super big batch of either, or just enough so that if I only need one cup of something the rest of the nuts won’t go bad before we get to them.
 I took the smart/lazy route and used the blade on my food processor to chop them.
 It’s old but still working well, when it dies I’m going to be buying this one that’s way biggerto more easily work in bulk.

 I had to pulse it like 30 times to get them just the way I wanted them.

 Next I wiped the rims of the jars with a clean, dry rag.

 This is the gallon bag.
 It filled two quarts with the whole nuts and four pints with the chopped.
 That actually equals out to be the exact amount of cups that the gallon bag was.
 Which is info I like to keep handy (by writing this post), so that I know exactly how many jars to prepare the next time I need to do pecans.